-Paula is very aware that people may feel nervous about seeing a counsellor however she encourages you to take the risk by providing a safe, empathic, confidential, non judgemental, supportive space, together you can explore your feelings in a way that you may never have been able to before, gaining insight into your life, some client's express this as if a weight has been lifted which often brings a huge sense of relief and may release much needed energy.
+As a counsellor Paula is very aware that people may feel nervous about seeing a therapist however encourages you to take the risk by providing a safe, empathic, confidential, non judgemental, supportive space, together you can explore your feelings in a way that you may never have been able to before, gaining insight into your life, some client's express this as if a weight has been lifted which often brings a huge sense of relief and may release much needed energy.

 What does the Counsellor do?

 The Counsellor’s role is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
 The Counsellor does not give advice, make decisions for you or make judgements about your situation.